Island hopping on the Aeolian Islands

 This handy interactive map shows the 7 Aeolian Islands and the different locations in this article.
 You can also click on the icons to see the pictures, and zoom in for more details of each island.

-Follow Wilderness Coffee & Natural High on Facebook and Instagram for more stories, inspiration and updates.
+Follow Wilderness Coffee & Natural High on Facebook and Instagram for more stories.

-Vulcano crater rim, Aeolian Islands, Italy
+Vulcano crater rim, Aeolian Islands, Italy.

 The volcano of Vulcano is easier to pronounce than that other infamous one😉